Using Notion Progress Bars to Visually Track Task, Project, or Goal Completion

 3. Visualize project completion:

-Significantly display the project Progress bars by creating a Kanban board or a gallery view in Notion.
-This way, stakeholders or team members can easily see the status of each project without the need for extensive explanations or detailed reports.
+Use different views (such as a Kanban board or gallery view) in Notion to display your projects along with their progress bars.
+This ensures that stakeholders and team members can quickly see the status of each project without detailed reports.

 4. Collaborate and communicate effectively: